intel/tdx-module-binaries/README.md

   | 2.0.05                         | 2.0.04                                               | 2.0.00                              |
   | 2.0.08                         | 2.0.04                                               | 2.0.00                              |

-- TDX module 2.0 versions include pre-production Connect interfaces and are currently not supported.
+- Intel TDX module 2.0 versions include pre-production Connect interfaces and are currently not supported.
 - Performing TD Preserving during a TD Build operation might result in a corrupted TD hash in the TD attestation report.
 Until fixed in a future Intel TDX module update, a host VMM can avoid the problem by not conducting a TD Preserving Update while TD Build operation is in progress.
 - For access to the source code of the Intel TDX modules, please visit the public repository at [Intel TDX Module Source Code](https://github.com/intel/tdx-module).